Arka Keshari Deo

 Arka Keshari Deo is an Indian politician.
-He is elected to the 16th Lok Sabha in 2014 from Kalahandi constituency in Odisha.He is a member of the Biju Janata Dal (BJD) political party.
+He was elected to the 16th Lok Sabha in 2014 from Kalahandi constituency in Odisha.He was a member of the Biju Janata Dal from 2013 till 2023.
 Arka joined BJD in 2013 after death of his father Bikram Keshari Deo.
 He joined in BJP in September 2023 along with his wife Malvika Devi in Bhubaneswar.